wanxinjin/Pontryagin-Differentiable-Programming/README.md

 ## 6. Some Prospects from Me

-If you think this is a good project, and willing to joint   and contribute to making it optimized or possible integrated with other robotics or physics simulators.
+If you think this is a good project, and willing to joint   and contribute to making it optimized or possibly integrated with other robotics or physics simulators.
 Please let me know, and I am keen to extend this and make this goal possible!